invertase/react-native-firebase/tests/README.md

 ### Debugging (VsCode)

 Add a breakpoint in the JS file where you will need to debug.
-Select the debug icon.
+Select the debug icon under 'NPM Scripts'